fdtmsft/karpenter-azure-workshop/docs/00-workshop-intro/01-concepts.md

 You can have multiple NodePools in a cluster, each tailored for different workloads or teams.

+!!! note "Karpenter NodePools and AKS NodePools"
+    While having the same name, there is no link between a Karpenter NodePool and an AKS NodePool, Karpenter provisions VMs directly in the node resource group associated to the AKS cluster as single VMs.

 **NodeClasses**

 NodeClasses configure cloud provider-specific settings.
 They define characteristics such as: